ArthurM0117/tp_iot_ac_control_Arthur_Maurer/README.md

 ### Part 6: DataVisualisation with AWS QuickSight

-This final Part is Optional, so I will not give much information, you will have to connect to the AWS Console and go to the QuickSight tab then use the following documentation, you can take screenshot of your dashboards and add them to your GitLab repository to show me what you achieved
+This final Part is a Bonus Part, so I will not give much information, you will have to connect to the AWS Console and go to the QuickSight tab then use the following [**documentation**](https://docs.aws.amazon.com/timestream/latest/developerguide/Quicksight.html), you can take screenshot of your dashboards and add them to your GitLab repository to show me what you achieved

-### Part 7: To go further

-You can set up a s3 remote tfstate following the [**documentation**](https://www.terraform.io/language/settings/backends/s3)

-after that you can adapt the *.gitlab-ci.yml* file to add the "terraform init" and "terraform apply" in the "deploy" stage of the CI/CD

 ### Part 7: Destroy it all